Back to DWU AI Articles

 The Freedoms of the Air

 Traffic rights under bilateral agreements are structured around the "freedoms of the air," a framework that originated from the Chicago Convention.
-The first five freedoms are formally enumerated; four additional freedoms are recognized in practice but not codified in the convention.
+The first two freedoms were codified in the International Air Services Transit Agreement (broadly adopted); the third through fifth are standard components of bilateral agreements; and four additional freedoms are recognized in practice.

 Freedom Right Granted Example